-The health system members of the Milwaukee Health Care Partnership (Ascension Wisconsin, Aurora Health Care, Children’s Hospital and Health System, and Froedtert Health) helped launch the MHCP Health Improvement Fund with the United Way of Greater Milwaukee & Waukesha County in 2011 to support organizations that provide health care and enabling services for low-income, underserved populations in Milwaukee county, with the aim of improving health outcomes and reducing disparities.
+The health system members of the Milwaukee Health Care Partnership (MHCP) (Ascension Wisconsin, Advocate Aurora Health, Children’s Hospital, and Froedtert Health) helped launch the MHCP Health Improvement Fund with United Way of Greater Milwaukee & Waukesha County in 2011 to support organizations that provide health care and enabling services for low-income, underserved populations in Milwaukee County, with the aim of improving health outcomes and reducing disparities.

 MHCP Health Improvement Fund grants are one-time grants to non-profit, health and human service agencies in Milwaukee County.